Chris Sanders (wide receiver): Ohio State

-Sanders was a member of the Ohio State track and field team from 1992 to 1994.
+Sanders was a member of the Ohio State Buckeyes track and field team from 1992 to 1994.
 On February 15, 1992 he set the school record in the indoor long jump (26'9.75").
 That record still stands.
 He was also a member of two relay teams (4x100 and 4x200) that also set Ohio State records.

 On the Ohio State football team Sanders was a three-year starter at the flanker position.
 He had 71 career receptions for 1,120 total yards, and was such a strong team contributor that for two years he kept future Biletnikoff-winner Terry Glenn on the second team.

 Sanders was named the Ohio State Athlete of the Year, across all sports, in 1994.

 Houston Oilers/Tennessee Titans

-Sanders was selected by the Houston Oilers in the third round of the 1995 NFL Draft.
-He stayed with that organization for seven years, completing 177 career receptions for 3,285 total yards.
-He also holds record for fewest rushing yards in combined career games played after the AFL/NFL merger with -36.
-This also represents the fewest in the Oilers/Titans franchise history.
+Sanders was selected by the Houston Oilers in the third round of the 1995 NFL draft.
+He stayed with the team for seven years, recording 177 career receptions for 3,285 total yards.
+He also holds the record for fewest career rushing yards since the AFL/NFL merger with -36.
 In 1999, the Titans made it to Super Bowl XXXIV in which Sanders appeared as a substitute, however they lost to the Kurt Warner-led St. Louis Rams.